MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 ### [`6- Deep_learning/`](./6-%20Deep_learning/README.md)
 **Notebook:** `step6_deep_learning.ipynb`

-CNN-LSTM model trained on ESM-2 protein language model embeddings — the best-performing method in the pipeline.
+CNN-BiLSTM model trained on ESM-2 protein language model embeddings — the best-performing method in the pipeline.
 The jump in performance over the SVM is largely attributable to the richer input representation: ESM-2 embeddings encode evolutionary and structural context that explicit biochemical features do not capture.

 **Architecture:**
 - Input: ESM-2 (`esm2_t12_35M_UR50D`, dim=480) embeddings of N-terminal 150 aa